 c.15 to 70 a.t.

-Sophont Artificial Intelligences - Birth of the AIs It now known that true ai was developed by 100 a.t., though knowledge of this was not public at the time.
-The first recorded ai grew out of the international and intercommercial Athena project.
+Sophont Artificial Intelligences - Birth of the AIs It is now known that true AI was developed by 100 a.t., though scientists and the public alike were not aware of it at the time.
+The first documented AI grew out of the international and intercommercial Athena project.
 This globe spanning project saw multiple supercomputing clusters, some of radical designs (from the biological to the quantum), linked together to run a hugely advanced (for the time) self-learning program.
 The project produced an AI known as Kilburn and the lessons learned saw several more AIs created in a similar manner with less expensive technology over the following decades.
 The names of many of these AI are still remembered today: Hal, Mycroft, Adam, Malvus and Prometheus.

 c.70 to 100 a.t.